Regenerative-Farming-Ecosystem-Event_8.jpg

 Tea & Coffee

-10.45 Opening Keynotes
+10.30 Opening Keynotes

-11.15 Panel Sessions
+11.00 Panel Sessions

-11.00 Water Source Pilgrimage Walk with Guy Hayward
+12.00 Pilgrimage Walk with Guy Hayward

-14.15 Panels, Workshops & Farm Tour 2
+14.20 Panels, Workshops & Farm Tour

-17.30 Bar, Live Music & Entertainment
+17.30 Free Bar, Live Music & Entertainment

 21.00 Event Closes

-Keynote Speech: The Spirit of the Land
+10.40 - Keynote Speech: The Spirit of the Land

 Dr. Rupert Sheldrake

 will explore the deep connections between soul, mind, and land, offering a spiritual perspective on our relationship with nature.
-In a world focused on the functional aspects of farming, land use, policy, and often polarised debate, his address will bring a reflective dimension—reminding us that the future of food and land is not just a technical challenge, but a spiritual and ecological one.
+In a world focused on the functional aspects of farming, land use, policy, and often polarised debate, his address will bring a reflective dimension - reminding us that the future of food and land is not just a technical challenge, but a spiritual and ecological one.

 Rupert Sheldrake, Scientist, Biologist & Author

-Panel: Viva La Revolution: How Are Our Leaders Spurring Mass Adoption of Sustainable Agriculture?Join us as we explore pivotal initiatives from leaders in sustainable, organic, and regenerative agriculture.
-We will examine how these efforts foster consensus among key stakeholders—policymakers, consumers, the media, retailers, the supply chain, and educators—to promote sustainable, organic, regenerative farming.
+12.00 - Panel: Viva La Revolution: How Are Our Leaders Spurring Mass Adoption of Sustainable Agriculture?
+In the wake of DEFRA’s pause on the Sustainable Farming Incentive (SFI), the need for clarity, bold leadership, and joined-up action in UK farming has never felt more urgent.
+Join us as we explore pivotal initiatives from leaders in sustainable, organic, and regenerative agriculture.
+We will examine how these efforts foster consensus among key stakeholders, policymakers, consumers, the media, retailers, the supply chain, and educators, to promote sustainable, organic, regenerative farming.
 Drawing on successful initiatives, we aim to create a cohesive narrative that highlights current achievements and outlines a clear path forward for sustainable agriculture.

 Adele Jones, Executive Director, Sustainable Food Trust